 Thanks to their extremely restrictive turn conducts, playing Meteorae like any other character is outright impossible.
-They often have to use meta turncount strategies just to live, such as skipping floors and rushing the Lair branches quickly; see the Strategy section for more details.
+They often have to use meta turncount strategies just to live, such as skipping floors and having an odd branch order; see the Strategy section for more details.
 These tactics often make Meteorae underleveled, even with their absurd aptitudes, let alone undergeared.

 The higher the value, the better the aptitude.

-- Meteorae should heavily consider ranged weapons, or at least, Throwing.
-Ranged combat means that you don't need to regenerate, don't need to tank hits (as much), and don't need to use MP, enabling you to better tackle enemies above your weight level.
+- Meteorae can consider ranged weapons, or at least, Throwing.
+Ranged combat means that you don't need to regenerate or tank hits (as much), and don't need to use MP, enabling you to better tackle enemies above your weight level.

 - Jiyva gives even more regeneration and plenty of outs for monsters you can't handle.
 Meanwhile, Meteorae are naturally fast-paced enough to best deal with Jiyva's item eating slimes.
-But, as usual, Jiyva is rarely found early - you'd already would have plenty of piety with other gods.
+But, as usual, Jiyva is rarely found early - by the time you usually find Jiyva, you'd already have plenty of piety with other gods.

 - Okawaru synergizes well with the Meteoran playstyle.
-Meteorae are often underleveled, even with their +2 XP aptitude, meaning that their battles are considered 'tougher' and reward more piety.
+Those who skip branches are often underleveled, even with a +2 XP aptitude, meaning that their battles are considered 'tougher' and reward more piety.
 This can be used to get consistent and strong buffs that make up for being underleveled.
-Okawaru will also gift a healthy amount of gear, both ranged and not.
+Okawaru will also gift a healthy amount of gear.

 Meteorae play like no other species, at least in any form of casual manner.
 Here are some pointers to playing a turn count species effectively: